NewcastleComputingScience/csc8101-coursework/03-assignment-neo4j/README.md

 Note: isolated nodes found in Task 0 have been removed for this task.

-## Task 3 - Zone recommendation based on 1 and 2
+## Task 3 - Zone recommendation

 Find the top 3 highest centrality zones per each community:

 1. Including zones in the 'Manhattan' borough.
 2. Excluding zones in the 'Manhattan' borough.

-Do this using the already available relationship properties `community` (representing the community id obtained in 1) and `centrality` (representing the centrality score obtained in 2).
+Do this using the already available `zone` node labels `community` (representing the community id obtained in 1) and `centrality` (representing the centrality score obtained in 2).

 For each case, return two columns: `zone_id` and `community_id` and export the query results to a